NamibiaLT/csv_normalizer_Truss/README.md

 `cat sample-with-broken-utf8.csv | python3 csv_normalizer.py`

 ### Note:
-This code is meant to run on macOS 10.13
+* This code is meant to run on macOS 10.13
+* Areas to complete: fix two broken tests
+* Duration of test: 4 hours